zisuu/nutanix/README.md

 # nutanix
-use at your own risk.
+use those scripts at your own risk.